nxrighthere/NanoSockets/README.md

 Binaries are provided only for traditional platforms: Windows, Linux, and macOS (x64).

+Supported OS versions:
+- Windows 7 or higher
+- Linux 4.4 or higher
+- macOS 10.12 or higher

 Usage
 --------
 Before starting to work, the library should be initialized using `NanoSockets.UDP.Initialize();` function.